Resources / Templates

 When to run it

-1099 work is seasonal but starts long before filing season.
+1099 filing season is seasonal but starts long before the deadline.
 The smart firms collect W-9s from new vendors throughout the year and at year-end, then run the preparation job in January when payment totals are final.
-The IRS due dates for furnishing recipient copies and filing fall early in the year, so the job should open in early January with a clear internal owner, usually the bookkeeper or account manager who knows the client’s vendors.
+The Form 1099-NEC filing and recipient furnishing deadline is January 31 (shifting to the next business day on a weekend), so the job should open in early January with a clear internal owner, usually the bookkeeper or account manager who knows the client’s vendors.
+Missing it carries tax compliance penalties that scale per form.
 Treat it as a recurring task that repeats every filing year.

 How to run it in Tidyflow

-Save this checklist as a reusable job template so every 1099 client runs the same way.
+Save this checklist as a reusable job template so every 1099 client runs the same way, pulling accounts payable records into a single reportable view.
 Each step becomes a subtask your team checks off, and the whole job can be set to recur each January with workflow management keeping due dates and ownership visible across the team.
 The W-9 collection and approval steps map directly to client requests: clients upload missing W-9s, confirm the vendor list and totals, and approve draft forms in their portal, with reminders sent automatically.
 Store filed copies, e-file confirmations, and written client approvals in document management so the full record sits in one place if a vendor or the IRS ever asks.

 Common pitfalls